 The complete genome sequence of a Neandertal from the Altai Mountains (Nature 2013).
 The New York Times

 Recent population mixture in India (AJHG 2013).
 Science, Boston Globe, BBC, Fountain Ink

 Profiles of David Reich (Discover Magazine 2013).
 “Interbreeding with Neanderthals”; Biotechniques, “Mixed Interests”

 A high-coverage genome sequence from an archaic Denisovan individual (Science 2012).
 Science, Science American, BBC, NPR All Things Considered, NPR Science Friday

 Reconstructing Native American population history (Nature 2012).
-New York Times, BBC, Harvard Medical School, Wall Street Journal, Boston Globe, New Scientist, Los Angeles Times
+The New York Times, BBC, Harvard Medical School, Wall Street Journal, Boston Globe, New Scientist, Los Angeles Times

 The landscape of recombination in African Americans: (Nature 2011).
 NPR, LA Times, New Scientist, HMS Focus